A sensory way of reconnecting with our wild terroir, learning to trust our intuitive instincts and gut feelings.

 A year’s Natural Medicine journey with Neal’s Yard in 2004-5 taught me the fundamentals of herbal medicine, essential oils, flower essences, homeopathy and TCM.
 During a practical session to create a perfume with 3 essential oils, I was told that I had a ‘nose’ for blending scents.

-I am also a trained Cordon Bleu cook, and like to include foraged herbs, berries, nuts, seeds and other fruit in the preparation of wild and vibrant botanical foods and medicines whenever possible.
+I am a trained Cordon Bleu cook, and like to include foraged herbs, berries, nuts, seeds and other fruit in the preparation of wild and vibrant botanical foods and medicines whenever possible.

 A freshly, baked cake and foraged herbal tea infusion is offered at the completion of every guided Wild Sensory Foraging session.